AG0n1/AG0n1/README.md

 My name is Matthew and here is my GitHub profile.
 I'm 20 y.o.
 Front end developer from Brest/Minsk, Belarus.

-- 🔭 I’m currently working on myself)
+- 🔭 I’m currently looking for a job
 - 🌱 I’m currently learning JS, NodeJS, ReactJS, TypeScript, NextJS, TreeJS, Linux
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...